Hudson-commercial/Beechwood-Office-Park/README.md

 ## About

-This is a website for marketing the space available.
+This website is designed to market the available space.

 ## Tools